Priority AxisResource Efficient Economy

 The Grassification project aims at valorizing roadside grass clippings.
 In a transborder cooperation between Belgium, the Netherlands and the UK, 13 partners want to transition towards the use of roadside grass clippings as a renewable resource for the production of biobased products.

-The whole value chain for grass clippings valorization is being assessed, starting from the optimization of the input material to the processing and obtaining of final products up to the techno-economical assessment of the entire process and the development of policy recommendations.
+The whole value chain for grass clippings valorization is being assessed, starting from the optimization of the input material to the obtaining of final products up to the techno-economical assessment of the entire process and the development of policy recommendations.